Expanding Blackburn halal food manufacturer KQF has agreed to a series of new deals providing a strong foothold in Europe.

 This follows what KQF managing director Faruk Vali described as an ‘exceptional sales month’ in June and a recruitment drive that has seen 12 new staff join the George Street West firm.

 “France has the largest Muslim population in Europe — a little under five million — so we developed a new product range, Khan Exotique, as our way of reaching out to that market.
-European consumers seem to be responding very well.
+European consumers seem to be responding quite favorably.

-“Across Europe, Muslims are increasingly looking for high quality halal foods that are convenient but also of a reliable provenance.
+“Across Europe, Muslims are increasingly looking for high-quality halal foods that are convenient but also of reliable provenance.